Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 Of course, the ultimate goal has always been to not work so damn hard.

-In 2016, burned out and recovering from an illness, I made not working so damn hard more of a priority, working about half time (maybe 25 hours a week) most of my time in Arizona that winter, then working a bit less (probably 20 hours a week) while road tripping across Canada.
-In 2017, I committed to keep my working hours low, shooting for about 20 hours per week and I mostly kept that up until March/April 2019.
+In 2016, a bit burned out, I made this more of a priority, working about half time (maybe 25 hours a week) most of my time in Arizona that winter, then working a bit less (probably 20 hours a week) while road tripping across Canada.
+In 2017, I committed to keep my working hours low, shooting for about 20 hours per week.
+So far I’ve been fairly successful.

 What’s your work schedule like?

 While I was in Arizona, I worked in the mornings and took most afternoons off.
 While I was road tripping across US and Canada in 2016, I worked two long days per week (Mondays and Thursdays) and took most of the rest off.
-In 2017, I worked a Monday, Tuesday, Thursday morning schedule with an occasional Wednesday morning thrown in.
-And currently I’m working Monday – Thursdays, prioritizing focused work in the mornings, usually taking a break in the afternoons, and then coming back for evening meetings.
+In 2017, I’ve been mostly working a Monday, Tuesday, Thursday morning schedule with an occasional Wednesday morning thrown in.

 That said, my schedule varies greatly.
 The good news about working for myself, even if I’m working a lot, is that I have control over my schedule.
 If it’s a gorgeous sunny day, I can take the day off and go hiking.
 If I’m feeling uninspired, I can shift things around and work on something that doesn’t require as much creativity.
 And I always try to make time for people, so if I’m in a good conversation, I try not to rush off back to work.
 I’d rather add an extra working hour into the next day than skip an interesting or important conversation.